The holiday season is just around the corner!

 Keep the contest rules simple, such as:

-By doing so, you should be able to trigger a lot of engagement with your brand in a very short amount of time, generate excitement within your community, and gather a lot of interesting and potentially seasonal content to share in the future (in addition to the many other benefits of user-generated content).
+By doing so, you should be able to trigger a lot of engagement with your brand in a very short amount of time, generate excitement within your community, and gather a lot of interesting and potentially seasonal content to share in the future.

 Now that you understand how emotional connection to your brand is key to increasing customer loyalty, let’s discuss another way to do so: taking part in giving back to the community.